dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 }
 ```

-We want the value returned from _STA to be 0x0F to enable the `GPI0` device.
+We want the value returned from _STA to be non-zero (0x0F in this case) to enable the `GPI0` device.
 If either `SBRG` or `GPEN` is equal to zero, then zero will be returned and `GPI0` will be disabled.
 Generally, `SBRG` should not be modified, as modifying it can break the `GPI0` device.
 Only modify `GPEN` if you need to enable the `GPI0` device.

 Here's some more examples:
 ![](../../images/Laptops/trackpad-md/gpi0.png)